nnzhaocs/distributioncache/README.md

                number of host ports in the range, for example:
                    -p 1234-1236:1234-1236/tcp

-               When specifying a range for hostPort only, the containerPort must not be a range.
-In this case the container port is published somewhere within the specified hostPort range. (e.g., `-p 1234-1236:1234/tcp`)

-               (use 'docker port' to see the actual mapping)

--e :  the operator can set any environment variable in the container by using one or more -e flags, even overriding those mentioned above, or already defined by the developer with a Dockerfile ENV.
+-e :  the operator can set any environment variable in the container by using one or more -e flags, even overriding those mentioned, or already defined by the developer with a Dockerfile ENV.

 --cpus : --cpus=0.000	Number of CPUs.
 Number is a fractional number.
 0.000 means no limit.